S73ph4n/joplin-integrations/README.md

-# Integration Tools for Joplin
+# JoplIntegrate with a few things

 Here are a few tools I use to integrate [Joplin](https://joplinapp.org/) with various other tools.
 They rely on my custom [Python Joplin library](https://github.com/S73ph4n/python_joplin).